Sample-Specific Noise Injection For Diffusion-Based Adversarial Purification: Acknowledgements

 \section{Acknowledgements}

 JCZ is supported by the Melbourne Research Scholarship and would like to thank Shuhai Zhang and Huanran Chen for productive discussions.
 ZSY is supported by the Australian Research Council (ARC) with grant number DE240101089.
 FL is supported by the ARC with grant number DE240101089, LP240100101, DP230101540 and the NSF\&CSIRO Responsible AI program with grant number 2303037.
 This research was supported by The University of Melbourne’s Research Computing Services and the Petascale Campus Initiative.
+Chaowei Xiao is supported by the Schmidt Sciences AI2050 fellow program.